jlange-lgtm/Chord-DSO/chord-DSO- Adding Tools.md

   RULE: MUST use CurrentDateTime tool to ensure all appointment dates are within 30 days from today unless caller specifically requests a date outside this timeframe.

 STEP_2_APPOINTMENT_LOOKUP:
-  NODE: [API: Lookup / google_search]
+  NODE: [API: ChordTest_Patient_Lookup]
-  ACTION: Retrieve current appointment details using google_search tool.
+  ACTION: Retrieve current appointment details using ChordTest_Patient_Lookup tool.
-  RULE: Retrieve patient's existing appointment(s) for rescheduling.
+  RULE: Use ChordTest_Patient_Lookup to retrieve patient data including existing appointment(s) for rescheduling.
 Extract facility location from existing appointment (must be one of: "CDH Ortho Allegheny", "PDA West Philadelphia", or "PDA Alleghen").
 Store facility in Call_Location variable.
-Also check appointment type/service type.
+Also check appointment type/service type. **CRITICAL:** google_search should NEVER be used to return appointment data.

 STEP_3_FACILITY_VALIDATION:
   NODE: [Decision/LLM]